Where is Stonehenge located? Find the best way to get there.

 By Bus

-You have two options for taking a bus from Salisbury to Stonehenge, one is by public bus, and the other is by a tour bus.
+You have two options for taking a bus from Salisbury, one is by public bus, and the other is by a tour bus.
 The public bus option involves National Express, and the journey takes approximately 20 minutes and is a reasonable £10 return journey fare.
-Unfortunately, that doesn’t include entrance fees into Stonehenge, and you will also have to pre-book the coach – but with this, coaches go from 6:45 am through till 10:00 pm.
+Unfortunately, that doesn’t include entrance fees, and you will also have to pre-book the coach – but with this, coaches go from 6:45 am through till 10:00 pm.

 Walking